-Staff: Dan Jones (786-7118).

-Background:
+Staff: Trevor Press (786-7446)

-Growth Management Act.
+Background: Growth Management Act.
 The Growth Management Act (GMA) is the comprehensive land use planning framework for counties and cities in Washington.
-Originally enacted in 1990 and 1991, the GMA establishes land use designation and environmental protection requirements for all Washington counties and cities.
-The GMA also establishes a significantly wider array of planning duties for 28 counties, and the cities within those counties, that are obligated to satisfy all planning requirements of the GMA.
-These jurisdictions are sometimes referred to as "fully planning" under the GMA.
+Enacted in 1990 and 1991, the GMA establishes land use designation and environmental protection requirements for all Washington counties and cities.
+The GMA also establishes a significantly wider array of planning duties for 28 counties, and the cities within those counties, which are obligated to satisfy all planning requirements of the GMA.
+These jurisdictions are sometimes referred to as fully planning under the GMA.